 Apart from the very personal sphere, also within the extended family, the expectations on sons, daughters and couples are so overwhelming that sometimes go even against their own interest.

-Of course this doesn’t involve the entire population, as there are millions of Indians around the world who have bright careers and the power to decide about their lives, but how many millions are in India like my friend who can’t even decide when to get married?
+Of course this doesn’t involve the entire population, as there are millions of Indians around the world who have bright careers and the power to decide about their lives, but how many millions are in India who can’t even decide when to get married?

 I have been thinking about this reality for a while, and I was pleased to read an article on the Harvard Business Review about the expectations Indian families have on women, daughters and daughters in law that pretty much reflects my opinions, Why Are India’s Women So Stressed Out?